Do Crib Mattresses Expire? [Parents Must Know]

 The material of the mattresses can harbor bacteria linked to SIDS and children sleeping on older mattresses, used mattresses, or those without a protective cover are more at risk.

-So, I would always recommend leaving enough money in your baby budget for a new crib mattress.
+So, I would always recommend leaving enough money in your baby budget for a new crib mattress. and a crib with slats.

 When To Replace Your Crib Mattress